BLAIR DNA Project

 36943 13 24 13 11 11 14 12 12 12 13 13 29 18 9 9 11 11 25 15 19 29 15 15 17 17 10 11 19 23 15 14 18 17 36 37 11 12

-DNA test results so far provide compelling evidence that John Blair (who married Elizabeth Crawford) does not descend from the Blair of Blair.
-The result also provide strong, but not compelling evidence, that Hugh Blair of Ladymuir does not descend from the Blair of Blair.
-Although unlikely it is possible to John is not a descendant of Hugh.
+DNA test results also provide strong, but not compelling evidence, that Hugh Blair of Ladymuir does not descend from the Blair of Blair.
+Although unlikely, it is possible that James is not a descendant of Hugh.
 Further testing is required.

 The best possible candidate for testing would be a Blair who descends from Hugh Blair and Mary Blackburn.
 Unfortunately I have no information on this line other than Hugh possibly had four sons shown above.
 It appears that one of these sons (Robert) died at an early age since there are two Roberts listed.